HSixLabs/nix-foundry/CONTRIBUTING.md

-# Contributing to nix-configs
+# Contributing to nix-foundry

-Thanks for your interest in my Nix configuration!
-While this is my personal setup, I welcome contributions that might help others using it as a reference or template.
+Thanks for your interest in contributing to nix-foundry!
+This framework helps developers set up consistent, reproducible development environments across different platforms.

 ## Commit Message Guidelines

-I use [Conventional Commits](https://www.conventionalcommits.org/) for automated semantic versioning.
+We use [Conventional Commits](https://www.conventionalcommits.org/) for automated semantic versioning.
 Your commit messages should follow this format:

 ```none
 <type>[optional scope][!]: <description>